Common Mistakes to Avoid During Madhyamaheshwar Trek

 Mistake 1 — Not Checking the Temple Opening Date

-This is the single biggest mistake first-time trekkers make.
-The Madhyamaheshwar temple does not stay open all year.
-It opens every year in May and closes in November due to heavy snowfall.
-The exact opening and closing dates change every year.
+This is one of the biggest mistakes first-time trekkers make.
+The Madhyamaheshwar temple does not remain open throughout the year.
+It generally opens during the summer pilgrimage season and closes before heavy winter snowfall.
+The exact opening and closing dates can change each year.

 Mistake 2 — Underestimating the Trek Difficulty